 There’s a lot more to Boise than just potatoes.
-When it comes to real estate, Boise is poised to be the hottest center in the country in 2020.
+When it comes to real estate, Boise is poised to be one of the hottest centers in the country in 2021.
 Not only are homes relatively affordable in Boise compared to many other centers across the nation, but they’re also rising rapidly.

-According to real estate research firm Zillow, home prices in Boise have soared 10.1% over the past 12 months and will rise another 5.7% throughout 2020.
-As of January 2020, the average home price in Boise is $326,700.
-In fact, the cost of the average home in Boise increased by almost $1,000 per week over the past 12 months.
+According to real estate research firm Zillow, home prices in Boise have soared 25.1% over the past 12 months.
+As of March 2021, the average home price in Boise is $419,836.

-According to national trade group Realtor.com, prices in Boise will grow faster than any other big housing market in the US.
-The capital city of Idaho is ranked number 1 in Realtor.com’s latest list of the hottest housing markets.
-That’s a big jump on the list compared to the city’s 8th-place rank last year.
+According to national trade group Realtor.com, prices in Boise have grown faster than most other big housing markets in the US.
+The capital city of Idaho is ranked number 4 in Realtor.com’s latest list of the hottest housing markets in the entire nation.

 This presents homebuyer hopefuls with a prime opportunity to get into a relatively affordable market and ride the wave of rapid price appreciation.
 Along with timely mortgage payments, homeowners in Boise can take advantage of an increase in home equity as property values continue to increase.
 This, coupled with the current low interest rate environment, makes now an ideal time to buy a home in Boise, ID.

-The rate of job growth in Boise is two to three times the national average, and the unemployment rate is low at 3.5%.
-Further, Forbes ranked Boise #6 for most job growth.
+The rate of job growth in Boise is two to three times the national average, and the unemployment rate is low at 4.5%.
 And with the population growth rate as much as triple the national average, Boise presents buyers with a fabulous opportunity for investment.
-Whether to buy a primary residence or to purchase an investment property to rent out, there’s a lot of opportunity in Boise in 2020.
+Whether to buy a primary residence or to purchase an investment property to rent out, there’s a lot of opportunity in Boise in 2021.

 A large chunk of the people moving into Boise are millennials who seek out a place that offers the right combination of affordable housing, employment opportunities, good schools, and an overall better quality of life.

-According to many sources, Boise is the hottest real estate housing market in the entire nation for 2020.
-With relatively low housing prices, an expected rate of increase faster than most centers in the US, and current low mortgage interest rates, 2020 may be the perfect year to buy a home in Boise ID to help you build wealth in a relatively short period of time.
+According to many sources, Boise is one of the hottest real estate housing markets in the entire nation for 2021.
+With relatively low housing prices, an expected rate of increase faster than most centers in the US, and current low mortgage interest rates, 2021 may be the perfect year to buy a home in Boise ID to help you build wealth in a relatively short period of time.

 If you have questions about mortgages in Boise, Sammamish Mortgage can help.
-We are a local mortgage company based out of Bellevue, Washington that serves the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company based out of Bellevue, Washington that has been serving the entire state, as well as Oregon, Idaho, and Colorado since 1992.
 Our mortgage financing professionals can work with you to help you determine which one of our mortgage programs is right for you.
 Contact us today with any questions you have about mortgages in Boise, Idaho.